peterkaminski/hotair-peterkaminski-wiki/README.md

 This is an emergent story of four people - Franklin, Anika, Liliane, and Mateo - and the transformative power of friendship.
 The friends meet and have adventures in different places around the world, sharing experiences and creative endeavors, forming a deep and lasting bond.

 It was written by ChatGPT (GPT-4 model, [Mar 23 Version](https://help.openai.com/en/articles/6825453-chatgpt-release-notes)) in April 2023, with prompts by [Peter Kaminski](http://peterkaminski.wiki/).
 It is shared under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This website was built with [Massive Wiki](https://massive.wiki/) and [Massive Wiki Builder](https://github.com/peterkaminski/massivewikibuilder/).
 You can comment on pages using [Hypothesis](https://web.hypothes.is/) - click the "<" in the upper right corner.

-In the following, there is commentary by me (Pete), and links, which show the text of the prompts I gave to ChatGPT.
+On this page, there is commentary by me (Pete), and links, which show the text of the prompts I gave to ChatGPT.
 The links go to a page with ChatGPT's response.
 (There is also a page with [[Hot Air - All Chapters|all chapters on one page]].)

 I wrote everything on this page (and the italicized prompts which are repeated on each chapter page), but ChatGPT wrote all the chapters.
 I wrote the titles, and added the chapter/response numbers afterwards.

 I didn't mean for this to turn into a story, really; in my mind it was more like those old "choose your adventure" branching stories that had a choice to follow one branch or another at the end of each chapter.
 Except in this case, ChatGPT wrote each next chapter de novo.

-Considered as a story or short book, the story progresses, but it's not structured as narrative very well.
-That's because the story arc emerged out of simple choices and directions I took, more as part of an experiment, rather than trying to write a novel.
+Considered as a story or short book, while the story does progress, it's not structured or written very artfully.
+That's because the story arc emerged out of simple choices and directions I took, response by response, more as part of an experiment, rather than trying to write a novel.
 If ChatGPT and I were to try to write a real novel, perhaps we could do a better job.

 Overall, I find that ChatGPT doesn't write or create as well as the *best* human writers; but it's much better than bad writers, and as good as many.
-It's also effortlessly creative, which I always find startling.
+ChatGPT is also effortlessly creative, which I always find startling.

 The story begins with an open-ended prompt: